Our Russia World Cup 2018 Spreadsheet (built in Excel) has the ability to:

 Attached is a photo of her holding the cash in our rugby club rooms at Dunsandel.
 Thanks for all your help

-Q: Is there points awarded for actually predicting the scores of the knock out games or just the teams playing?
+Q: Is there points awarded for actually predicting the scores of the knockout bracket stage of the tournament or just the teams playing?

 - It is just for the teams playing.
 Getting the scores right does not add to the points

-Q: Lastly, I put in some results just to see how it worked and I put a draw for some of the knock out games.
+Q: Lastly, I put in some results just to see how it worked and I put a draw for some of the knockout bracket stage of the tournament.
 It seemed to randomly select one of the teams to go though.
 How does this work?

-- For the knock out matches you need to have a winner.
+- For the knockout bracket stage of the tournament you need to have a winner.

 Q: Can you use the spreadsheet on Google Docs